chroma-core/chroma/rust/chroma/README.md

 - Chroma supports sparse embeddings like BM25 or SPLADE-v3.
 Briefly, sparse embeddings also give a numeric score for the difference between two strings.
 Unlike dense embeddings, sparse embeddings are sensitive to the literal words in documents.
+- Full-text search enables applications to find literal matches in code.
+- Metadata search allows for a variety of queries against the metadata for a record.

-Chroma natively supports both dense and sparse vectors via its `search` endpoint, which can do a weighted hybrid search across both modes of search, enabling applications to mix and match search strategies.
+Chroma natively supports hybrid search of all search modes via its `search` endpoint, which can do a weighted hybrid search across both modes of search, enabling applications to mix and match search strategies.